maxwellpeterson/places/README.md

 1. Install the [Expo CLI](https://expo.io/) with `npm install -g expo-cli`

-2. Download the Expo client app for iOS or Android
+2. Download the Expo client app for iOS or Android on your mobile device

-3. Clone the repository and install dependencies with `npm install`
+3. Clone the repository with `git clone https://github.com/maxwellpeterson/places.git`

+4. Navigate to the project directory and install dependencies with `npm install`

 ### Development